What is the Null Hypothesis Formula?

 Calculation of Deviation Rate can be done as follows,

 - Deviation Rate = 1.68%

 In the above example, the statement made by the experts claimed that the average working hour of an employee working in the manufacturing industry is 9.50 hours per day.
 Whereas in the study of the sample taken, the average of the working hours comes out to be 9.34 hours per day.
-In the case of the ‘null hypothesis,’ the statement is taken or the claim made by the experts is taken as a parameter and the value of the parameter is also believed to be the 9.50 hour per day, as claimed by the statement.
-But we can see that after the study of sample the average hour comes out to be less than the claimed hour.
-In case of such presumption, such a hypothesis is called as ‘Alternate hypothesis’.
+In the case of the ‘null hypothesis,’ the statement is taken, or the claim made by the experts is taken as a parameter, and the value of the parameter is also believed to be the 9.50 hour per day, as claimed by the statement.
+But we can see that after the study of the sample, the average hour comes out to be less than the claimed hour.
+In case of such presumption, such a hypothesis is called as ‘Alternate hypothesis.’

 - It is Provides a Logical Framework for Testing Statistical Significance: It helps to test certain hypotheses with the help of statistics.

-- Alternate Hypothesis which is Opposite of Null Hypothesis can be Vague: So for example, if this says mutual fund returns are 8% then the alternate hypothesis will be the mutual fund returns are not equal to 8%.
+- Alternate Hypothesis, which is the Opposite of the Null Hypothesis, can be Vague: So, for example, if this says mutual fund returns are 8%, then the alternate hypothesis will be the mutual fund returns are not equal to 8%.
 In a two-tailed test, the returns can be proved to be greater than or less than equal to 8%.

 - It Reflects the same Underlying Statistical Reasoning as Confidence Intervals: P-value in excel is used for confidence interval testing.

 - It is Commonly Misunderstood and Misinterpreted: Sometimes, it is difficult to state the null hypothesis and an appropriate alternative hypothesis.
 This is the first step, and if it fails, then the entire experiment of analyzing the hypothesis will go wrong.